MthoNtanzi/to-do-list-javascript/README.md

 # 📝 Vanilla JavaScript To-Do List

-A clean and functional **to-do list application built with pure JavaScript**, HTML, and CSS.
+A fully functional **To-Do List application** built using **pure JavaScript**, HTML, and CSS.
+This project demonstrates dynamic DOM manipulation, state management, event delegation, and interactive user interfaces — all without any frameworks.
-This project focuses on strengthening front-end fundamentals by implementing common application features **without using frameworks or libraries**.

 ---